TampereHacklab/mulysa/emails/README.md

 # Emails to members

 TODO:
-* create new email
+* queue for email sending
-* schedule it for sending
+* schedule sending
-* send it
-* show old emails